Neron-Severi group preserving lifting of K3 surfaces and applications: Classification of K3 surfaces of Picard number 20

-\begin{lem} Assume $X$ is a K3 surface of Picard number 20. $NS(X) \otimes \Z _{p}$ is unimodular $\Z _{p}$-lattice of square discriminant. \end{lem} \begin{proof} By the flat duality, $H^{3}_{fl}(X, \mu _{p})=0$.
-Considering an exact sequence on the flat topology on $X$
+\begin{lem} Assume $X$ is a K3 surface of Picard number 20 over $k$.
+Then $NS(X) \otimes \Z _{p}$ is an unimodular $\Z _{p}$-lattice of square discriminant. \end{lem} \begin{proof} Since the height of $X$ is 1, the flat cohomology $H^{2}_{fl}(X,\Z _{p}(1))$ is a free $\Z_{p}$-module of rank 20.
+In the exact sequence (\cite{I1}, p.629)